 Investigating an Emerging Crop for Florida Growers

-The University of Florida Institute of Food and Agricultural Sciences (UF/IFAS) Industrial Hemp Pilot Project aims to support the future viability and sustainability of the hemp industry through assessment of the crop, cropping systems, and their ecological and economic impacts.
+The University of Florida/Institute of Food and Agricultural Sciences (UF/IFAS) Hemp Research & Extension Program aims to support the future viability and sustainability of the hemp industry through assessment of the crop, cropping systems, and their ecological and economic impacts.
 The UF/IFAS Pilot Project was initially funded back in 2017-2019 by industry support.
-UF/IFAS is also partnering with the Florida Department of Agriculture and Consumer Services to research crop nutrient applications to help improve crop production and protect Florida’s water resources.
-The UF/IFAS Industrial Hemp Pilot Project was approved by the UF Board of Trustees at the University of Florida back in 2018 and was permitted in 2019 for cultivation.
-The UF/IFAS Industrial Hemp Pilot Project is operational at multiple research facilities across the state in addition to on-farm efforts with project partners.
+UF/IFAS has also partnered with the Florida Department of Agriculture and Consumer Services to research crop nutrient applications to help improve crop production and protect Florida’s water resources.
+The initial UF/IFAS Industrial Hemp Pilot Project was approved by the Board of Trustees at the University of Florida back in 2018 and was permitted in 2019 for cultivation.
+Research with hemp in both field and controlled environments continues at multiple UF/IFAS research facilities across the state in addition to on-farm efforts with project partners.
 Grower Education activities are also being offered, both virtually and in-person at UF/IFAS and industry-sponsored events.